-We’re thrilled to have been selected for the EXIT 15 commission and to have this opportunity to collaborate closely with the Ballyogan community to create something extraordinary.
-Over the coming year, we will bring together their skills and experience with those of professional dancers and creative artists to develop a bold and imaginative project that cross-pollinates art forms and media.
-Together we will dance with our hearts, engage with our heads and find our feet!
+We’re thrilled to have been selected for the EXIT 15 commission and have this opportunity to collaborate closely with the Ballyogan community to create something extraordinary.
+We are bringing together their skills and experience with those of professional dancers and creative artists to develop bold and imaginative activities that cross-pollinate art forms and media.

 Funded under the Arts Council’s Invitation to Collaboration Scheme 2017 in partnership with Local Authorities.